-How to Set Up a Solar Simulator Light Source
+How to Set Up Your Solar Simulator Light Source

 The Ossila Solar Simulator is available in two configurations: the automated set up which uses the automated Ossila Solar Cell I-V Test System with a fitted test board.
 It can also be configured using the manual test board in combination with the Ossila Source Measure Unit.
 This guide details how to assemble the manual Ossila Solar Simulator.

 The solar simulator light source is compact, lightweight and can be easily installed in any lab using adjustable height stand provided with it.

 First, position the base of the solar simulator stand on the optical breadboard.
 Align the base holes with the threaded holes on the breadboard and fix in place.
 Attaching the solar simulator to a breadboard will ensure that the relative position of all lamp components stay fixed and will balance the light source.
 Make sure to position the base to allow enough room to put the test board under the lamp when fully assembled.

 Next, align the holes in the bottom of the adjustable stand and use four screws to secure the stand to the base.
 It is important that this the position solar simulator light source remains fixed, so ensure both the base and the stand is fixed in place.